 IT Services for Students

 Our IT Office is dedicated to providing students with support.
-Microsoft Office is provided at no charge to all entering students upon request.
 In addition, the IT Office also offers antivirus software to all Windows users and helps students resolve problems on their laptops.
 This includes malware removal, installation of Microsoft Office, and installation of antivirus software on Windows-based laptops.
 Any hardware problems are referred back to the student for resolution through their laptop manufacturer.

 The IT Office also provides an e-mail account to every student for school purposes.
 The account stays active for about 15 months following graduation, and the e-mail address itself can be kept active after that period by requesting that mail be forwarded from it to another provider.